 The beaches of Rio are the city's wondrous and carefree backyard.
-It's where cariocas from all walks of life – rich and poor, young and old, black and white, model-thin and beer-bellied – come to play and socialize against a backdrop of crashing waves and the ever-present green peaks towering over the city.
+It's where cariocas (Rio residents) from all walks of life – rich and poor, young and old, black and white, svelte thin and beer-bellied – come to play and socialize against a backdrop of crashing waves and the ever-present green peaks towering over the city.

 The Perfect Crowd

-Although the mix is incredibly democratic, postos subdivide the beach into different sections, with each subculture drawn to its particular posto, whether drawing favela kids, volleyballers, well-heeled families or the beauty crowd.
+Although the mix is incredibly democratic, postos subdivide the beach into different sections, with each subculture drawn to its particular posto, whether that be favela kids, volleyballers, well-heeled families or the beauty crowd.

-Sports are a big seaside draw, and entail surfing, stand-up paddle boarding, jogging, cycling and skating the beachside path, football, volleyball and futevolei – that uniquely Brazilian combination of volleyball played with football-style rules (no hands allowed!).
-There's also frescobal, a simple game where two players with wooden rackets stand 10m apart and pound a rubber ball back and forth.
+Sports are a big seaside draw, and entail surfing, stand-up paddle boarding, jogging, cycling and skating the beachside path, football, volleyball and futevôlei – that uniquely Brazilian combination of volleyball played with football-style rules (no hands allowed!).
+There's also frescobol, a simple game where two players with wooden rackets stand 10m apart and pound a rubber ball back and forth.

 Sit Back & Relax

 Many beachgoers, however, would rather just relax and enjoy the scene.
-For sun-lovers, there’s much to take in: the sand, the sea, the food and drink vendors, the passing people parade...
+For sun lovers, there’s much to take in: the sand, the sea, the food and drink vendors, the passing parade of people…

-- Leave valuables back at the hotel.
+- Leave valuables at your hotel.
 Take only the cash you need for the beach.

 - Don't use a towel on the beach – instead, sit on a chair or a kanga (sarong); Brazilian men stand or sit on the sand.

-- Choose your spot; find a barraca (stall) you like, hire chairs and sunshades from it.
+- Choose your spot, then find a barraca (stall) you like and hire chairs and sunshades from it.